blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 In the second component, which is mathematically uncorrelated with the first, the weights are completely different.
 Assists go from having a weight of -0.309 to -0.001.
 In this second component, defensive measures take importance.
 Now, steals and blocks have the highest magnitude weights: -0.550 and -0.619, respectively.
 Free throws made (0.259) is  also relatively high.
 The offensive stats such as pts and fgm now score relatively low, under 0.1.

 The first component can be conceptualized as capturing offensive variance, while the second focuses primarily on defensive aspects.
 Referees affecting offensive statistics will deviate from a PC1 value of zero, and those impacting defensive statistics will show variation along PC2.
-To visualize these relationships, the weights are projected onto the calculated statistics for each referee, allowing examination of individual performance in the context of the number of games officiated, as well as precise PC1 and PC2 values.
+To visualize these relationships, the weights are projected onto the calculated statistics for each referee, allowing examination of individual performance in the context of the number of games officiated, as well as precise PC1 and PC2 values.<br><br>

 <iframe title="NBA Referees by Principal Components" aria-label="Scatter Plot" id="datawrapper-chart-suU3Z" src="https://datawrapper.dwcdn.net/suU3Z/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();
 </script>